 St Patrick’s has a full, varied music curriculum.
 Class-based lessons ensure coverage of the national requirements but, in addition, there are plenty of opportunities for children to develop musically.
 Musical instrument lessons are arranged by an outside service - currently Amplify Music Services.

-Educating our children about PSHCE is a very important task and it is a continuous process from when children are very young through to adulthood.
-The school has an active involvement in this task through the PSHCE programme.
-When the children reach Year 5 and 6, parents are invited to a meeting to see the materials we use in Year 5 and 6, which specifically address the sex and relationships education content of the curriculum.
+Educating our children about PSHE is a very important task and it is a continuous process from when children are very young through to adulthood.
+The school has an active involvement in this task through the Jigsaw programme.

 Modern Foreign Language

-Children in KS2 learn Spanish following themed units focusing on conversation.
+Children learn Spanish following themed units focusing on conversation.
 Teaching is delivered through a range of interactive activities which include games and songs.

-We use our own scheme of key skills progression alongside Big Maths to support our teaching of the basic skills and all children are regularly assessed using the Steps of learning.
-You can download the steps for the 4 operations here:
+We use our own scheme of key skills progression to support our teaching of the basic skills and all children are regularly assessed using our own assessments.